sphynkx/yurtube/README.md

 * Register and authentification - local and SSO (Gmail, X)
 * Two video players - custom (fully inspired by Youtube's one) and simple standard.
 * View and embed videos
-* Upload and edit videos, generation of animated previews.
+* Upload and edit videos, generation of animated previews and sprites.
 * Two Search engines (Manticore and Postgres FTS)
 * Comments
 * Notifications system